Nikesh16/Social-Site-/Persistence.md

       date
       </td>
      <td>
-       Stores the date and time of posting photos/ posts.
+       Stores the date and time of registration
        </td>
     </tr>
   </table>